Joe19110/todo-list-restapi/README.md

-# 🔥 React To-Do List with Firebase Authentication & Cloudinary
+# 🔥 Rect To-Do List with Firebase Authentication & Cloudinary

 This project is a **To-Do List app** built with **React (Vite), Firebase Authentication, Firestore, and Cloudinary** for profile pictures.
 It supports authentication via **email/password, and Google** with automatic provider linking.